-No comeback this time for Mladenovic
+No comeback this time for Kristina Mladenovic

 Bacsinszky saved a break point in the final game to move into a second semifinal at the French Open in the last three seasons.

+She had virtually quit the sport in 2013, tired of the game, and has spoken openly about how her father pushed her into tennis.

-If though the weather gods tried to assist Mladenovic in one way, in another way they did not.
-The court was hardly full of spectators on the damp, nippy day, unlike on Sunday when the 24-year-old fed off the energy of a packed house and ousted defending champion Garbine Muguruza.
+If the weather gods tried to assist Mladenovic in one way, in another way they did not.
+The court was hardly full of spectators on the damp, nippy day, unlike on Sunday when the 24-year-old fed off the energy of a packed house and ousted defending champion Garbine Muguruza amid warm sunshine.

-One Frenchwoman however does remain in the draw: The player Mladenovic won the doubles title with last year in Paris, Caroline Garcia.
-Garcia plays second-seed Karolina Pliskova in Wednesday's quarterfinals.
+One Frenchwoman however does remain in the draw: The player Mladenovic won the doubles title with last year in Paris, Caroline Garcia, who will play second-seed Karolina Pliskova in Wednesday's quarterfinals.

+Clay isn't Wozniacki's preferred surface but without her close friend Serena Williams in the field -- the American is pregnant -- she might have felt she had as good of a chance as any player to win the title.

+Ultimately it wasn't meant to be and the 26-year-old's wait for a maiden grand slam title continues.

 Due to the inclement weather Tuesday, all four men's quarterfinals are also scheduled for Wednesday.
 The pick of the bunch sees defending champion Novak Djokovic meet the second most successful player on clay this season, Dominic Thiem.